 On the one hand, we belong to the church universal (or the “church catholic” as the creeds put it).
 As one Old Testament scholar has put it, we worship a global God, not a minor local deity.
 On the other hand, we also worship in a particular church congregation that belongs to a particular place.
 In the church, then, the universal and the local can meet in a beautiful exchange.

 As Giles Fraser has suggested, particularity and universalism have been hardwired into the Christian faith from the very get-go.
 Jesus was a stalwart Somewhere, preaching to the particular people of Israel a gospel of renewal and repentance.
 In a startling revelation, Jesus declares, “I was sent only to the lost sheep of the house of Israel”.
 Paul, for his part, was an Anywhere, preaching that to be a follower of Christ, one need not be ethnically Jewish.
-The magi are a clear reminder of this as well.
+Those protagonists of the Epiphany story, the magi, are another clear reminder of the universal dimension of the Christian faith.

 That particularity and universalism are, so to speak, written into the DNA of Christianity should be both a comfort and a challenge to both sides of the debate.